gpeyton/ai-devotional/devotional/index_Q2.md

 The story of George Whitefield, whose powerful preaching during the Great Awakening called people to holy living and spiritual growth.
 *Hymn*: O for a Thousand Tongues to Sing

-## Week 19: Death and Resurrection
+## Week 19: Only God Can Save
 **Memory Verse**: "Jesus said to her, 'I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live.'"
 (John 11:25)

-### Day 1: What Benefits Do Believers Receive from Christ at Death?
+### Day 1: Who Can Change a Sinner's Heart?
-*Catechism Q37*: What benefits do believers receive from Christ at death?
+*Catechism Q40*: Who can change a sinner's heart?
-*Catechism A*: The souls of believers are at their death made perfect in holiness, and do immediately pass into glory; and their bodies, being still united to Christ, do rest in their graves till the resurrection.
+*Catechism A*: The Holy Spirit alone.
 *Hymn*: When We All Get to Heaven

 ### Day 2: Courage